hssdiy/learn_git/README.md

 updated in branch_test.

-test user stephenchenxj on the raspberry pi system (hssdiy SSH key is stored on raspberry pi)
+test user stephenchenxj on the raspberry pi system (hssdiy SSH key is stored on raspberry pi) test conclusion: if the hssdiy account setting does not give others Push Access, then they can't push their changes into this repository

 created a branch_local_remote_test branch locally. can't see this branch in remote yet

+can't push local branch branch_local_remote_test to the remote master branch using 'git push origin/master branch_local_remote_test'

+the correct command is 'git push origin branch_local_remote_test'.

+after this, a branch: branch_local_remote_test is created in the remote repository.